-Analyzing S3 Download Logs with Athena
+Analyzing Client Logs with Athena

-Why Download Logs are Important
+Why Client Logs are Important

-Download logs are a record of every package downloaded by your users, along with information about the download such as the date and time, the user agent, and the IP address.
+Client logs are a record of every package downloaded by your users, along with information about the download such as the date and time, the user agent, and the IP address.

+By analyzing these logs, you can gain valuable insights into how your users are interacting with your product.
 For example, you can identify the most popular packages, track download trends by country, and monitor usage by package versions.

 This information can be used to optimize your product development, improve your marketing efforts, and identify potential security threats.

-Exporting Download Logs to S3
+Exporting Client Logs to S3

 Head over to our help documentation on access log exports to S3

-Analysing Download Logs with AWS Athena
+Analysing Client Logs with AWS Athena

 Athena is an interactive query service that makes it easy to analyze data in S3 using standard SQL.